Megadimension Neptunia VII: Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 Noire returns to Lastation with her sister Uni only to find she is a wanted criminal.
-Noire is forced to leave Uni behind and run from her pursuers until she collapses from exhaustion at the capital.
-Fortunately, Noire is rescued and nursed back to health by a girl named K-Sha.
+Noire is forced to leave Uni behind and is rescued by a girl named K-Sha.
 The two become best friends and K-Sha reveals Lastation's Gold Third leader resigned and a corrupt mercenary group called The Order is now in charge of Lastation.
-Noire tries to aid Lastation by defeating the new monsters which are attacking civilians but risks capture by being in the public eye.
+Noire tries to aid Lastation by defeating the new monsters but risks capture by being in the public eye.
 Eventually, Noire is tracked to K-Sha's location and K-Sha is interrogated to reveal Noire's whereabouts.
 Noire surrenders to save her friend, though Uni soon arrives and breaks Noire out of jail.
 The two return to K-Sha, who becomes increasingly jealous of Noire's close relationship with her sister.

-Steamax, under the name 'Jiro', meets Uni for the first time and takes a liking to her.
+Steamax meets Uni for the first time and takes a liking to her.
 After a mysterious voice persuades K-Sha to remove Uni from their relationship, K-Sha challenges Uni to a fight to the death at the golden tower, with Noire being the prize.
 At the tower, K-Sha reveals the truth that she is Lastation's Gold Third member and is also in love with Noire.
 Noire takes Uni's place in the dual to spare Uni and wins, sparing K-Sha, resulting in the two agreeing to be friends.
 Later, the tower is attacked by The Order, hoping to cut off K-Sha's power source; the crystal on the top floor.
 The three defeat the order but Uni is poisoned by a chemical weapon.
 K-Sha saves Uni's life by creating a vaccine from her own blood, but turns hostile again afterwards and is defeated once again.
 Realizing her power is driving her insane, K-Sha destroys the crystal herself and the three agree to try being friends again.